 "To me, mathematics, computer science, and the arts are insanely related.
 They're all creative expressions." -Professor Sebastian Thrun

-Computer has always been the most critical part of Guanhua’s Life.
+A computer has always been the most critical part of Guanhua's Life.
 When he was growing up in China, Guanhua wanted to become a scientist to unveil the world.
 Being a quick learner with strong curiosity, he was admitted by the University of Pittsburgh with a major in chemistry and a minor in mathematics.
-During college, he was attracted by the interdisciplinary field of Computational Chemistry, which introduced him to how theory is used to standardize multiple chemical phenomenon and how computer modeling is used to address scientific problems.
-The interdisciplinary nature possessed the great potential of revealing interesting phenomena inaccessible to the individual fields and facilitated the attack on complex problems by borrowing ideas from multiple fields.
+During college, he was attracted by the interdisciplinary field of Computational Chemistry, which introduced him to how theory is used to standardize multiple chemical phenomena and how computer modelling is used to address scientific problems.

 Later, he moved to California to pursue a PhD degree in Computational Chemistry from the University of California at Los Angeles.
-During his first year at UCLA, he was trained to read and write scientific papers critically.
-He also extensively designed and implemented optimization and sampling algorithms to solve chemistry problems, wisely and rigorously.
+He extensively designed and implemented optimization and sampling algorithms to solve chemistry problems, wisely and rigorously.
 The way of critical thinking has been part of him and has shaped his life attitudes.
 However, he was bored by proving the same theory in different chemical systems, though he could obtain a lot of high index publications.
-So, he chose to pursue a master’s degree as a business analyst to quantitatively understand the world.
-Throughout his undergraduate and graduate research, he studied computational chemistry, which was built upon quantum and statistical mechanics.
-He often questioned the results generated from his research, and there was no way to double-check it.
-So, he switched to the business analytics program at UCLA Anderson, which was a more reasonable and tangible world.
+So, he chose to pursue a master's degree as a business analyst to quantitatively understand the world.
+During that period, he worked as a graduate research with Professor Misic Velibor to develop an R package called TreeEnsembleOptimization.
+He also worked as a research analyst at Los Angeles Capital group, focusing on implementing big-data oriented factor models in Python and developed Markov Decision Process (MDP) based trading algorithm.

 His knowledge horizon has been enormously broadened since he joined the MSBA program at UCLA.
-As a prospective data scientist, he understands how important it is to keep updated in various aspects of computer programming, statistics and machine learning.
+As a prospective data analyst, he understands how important it is to keep updated in various aspects of programming, statistics and business sense.
 Right now, he is studying deep learning and algorithms in the MSBA program, and various advanced statistics courses at UCLA.
 He is confident that the MSBA program at UCLA could definitely deepen his understanding of data science and help him become the successful data scientist he has always dreamed of being.

 Travis Huang is an advanced analytics specialist with a background in investments and energy.
 As the leader of a team of analysts at a private equity fund, he became proficient in econometric modeling, cross-sectional time-series analysis, and demand forecasting.
 His team focused the evaluation of downstream Oil & Gas export opportunities in the United States, which required analyzing the energy markets of South and East Asia as well as the competitive landscape of the Middle East and Russia.
 Prior to his career in finance, he was a business analyst at residential solar power company called Verengo Solar Plus.
 At Verengo, he developed an estimation tool in Excel, which accepted inputs from sales reps in the field to quickly generate energy production predictions of rooftop solar systems.